Jacob-Barhak/MIST/README.txt

 Michael Kylman
 Continuum Analytics
 Star Cluster at MIT
+Sun Grid Engine
+Robin Dunn
+Rayson Ho
+Bruce Fields

 MIST was developed independently without financial support.

 Previous Sponsors of IEST:
 This work was supported by the National Institutes of Health through the Biostatistics Core of the Michigan Diabetes Research and Training Center under Grant P60-DK-20572, and through grant R21-DK075077 "Chronic Disease Modeling for Clinical Research Innovations" by the National Institutes of Health.

+9. LICENSE:

+Copyright (C) 2013 Jacob Barhak
+Copyright (C) 2009-2012 The Regents of the University of Michigan

+This file is part of the MIcroSimulation Tool (MIST).
+The MIcroSimulation Tool (MIST) is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+The MIcroSimulation Tool (MIST) is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.
+%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%

+ADDITIONAL CLARIFICATION

+The MIcroSimulation Tool (MIST) is distributed in the hope that it will be useful, but "as is" and WITHOUT ANY WARRANTY of any kind, including any warranty that it will not infringe on any property rights of another party or the IMPLIED WARRANTIES OF MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+THE AUTHORS assume no responsibilities with respect to the use of the MIcroSimulation Tool (MIST).

+The MIcroSimulation Tool (MIST) was derived from the Indirect Estimation
+and Simulation Tool (IEST) and uses code distributed under the IEST name.
+The change of the name signifies a split from the original design that focuses on microsimulation.
+For the sake of completeness, the copyright statement from the original tool developed by the University of Michigan is provided below and is also mentioned above.

+%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%
+%%%%%%%%%%%%%%%%%%%%%%%% Original Copyright %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%
+%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%

+Copyright (C) 2009-2012 The Regents of the University of Michigan Initially developed by Deanna Isaman, Jacob Barhak, Morton Brown, Wen Ye Additional coding by Donghee Lee, Ray Lillywhite, Aidan Feldman Videos by Michael Kylman

+This file is part of the Indirect Estimation and Simulation Tool (IEST).
+The Indirect Estimation and Simulation Tool (IEST) is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+The Indirect Estimation and Simulation Tool (IEST) is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.
+%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%

+ADDITIONAL CLARIFICATION

+The Indirect Estimation and Simulation Tool (IEST) is distributed in the hope that it will be useful, but "as is" and WITHOUT ANY WARRANTY of any kind, including any warranty that it will not infringe on any property rights of another party or the IMPLIED WARRANTIES OF MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+THE UNIVERSITY OF MICHIGAN assumes no responsibilities with respect to the use of the Indirect Estimation and Simulation Tool (IEST).

+%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%
+%%%%%%%%%%%%%%%%%%%%% End Of Original Copyright %%%%%%%%%%%%%%%%%%%%%%%%%%%
+%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%